Archive for the ‘Laws’ Category

 In this post, we will cover landlord rights when renting to a tenant with an emotional support animal.

-Emotional Support Animal Letters for HousingYou may or may not have encountered an Emotional Support Animal Letter – these are validation letters from a licensed mental health professional telling you the renter has been prescribed the animal for mental health-related purposes.
+Housing operated by religious organizations and private clubs that limit occupancy to members Owner-occupied buildings with 4 or fewer units (known as the “Mrs. Murphy exemption”) Single-family homes rented without a broker if the owner owns 3 or fewer such homes Emotional Support Animal Letters for HousingYou may or may not have encountered an Emotional Support Animal Letter — these are validation letters from a licensed mental health professional telling you the renter has been approved for an ESA for mental health-related purposes.

-How Can a Landlord Verify an ESA Letter?As a landlord, you do have the right to verify that the letter from the therapist is real and from a therapist that is licensed.
-To do this, you will need to check that the letter is written on the mental health professional’s letterhead, along with their contact information (phone number, email address, practice address).
+How can a landlord verify an ESA letter?As a landlord, you have the right to verify that the tenant’s ESA letter is real and from a healthcare professional who is licensed.
+A proper ESA letter should be written on the mental health professional’s letterhead, along with their contact information (phone number, email address) and license number.
+You can check to see if a provider’s license number is active by visiting your state’s website for licensed professionals.

-An ESA Letter should include the professional’s license number, date it was issued, and signature.
+An ESA Letter should include the professional’s license number, the date it was issued, and a signature.

 “in all areas of the premises where persons are normally allowed to go unless doing so would impose an undue financial and administrative burden or would fundamentally alter the nature of the housing provider services.”

-Generally speaking, this would allow the animal in all common areas of the building and the tenant’s apartment.
+Generally speaking, this would allow the animal in all common areas of the building like the following:

 According to HUD: